 - Severe Acute Respiratory Syndrome (SARS-CoV) – which caused an outbreak in China and Hong Kong in 2002-03.
 SARS had a mortality rate of about 10%

 - The virus itself is officially called SARS CoV-2

 - The illness it causes is known as COVID-19

 - The term COVID-19 is often used interchangeably for both purposes

 Novel coronavirus was first identified in the city of Wuhan in Hubei, China, around the end of 2019.
 It is believed to have originated in the live animal market in Wuhan – probably in bats (not as first suggested the pangolin).
 It was discovered after there were a cluster of unusual pneumonia cases within the city.

 By January 2020 it was confirmed to be spreading from person to person.

-Stringent hygiene such as regular hand-washing and avoiding touching your face can reduce the risk of infection.
+Stringent hygiene such as regular hand-washing and avoiding touching your face, and use of face masks can reduce the risk of infection.
 Public health measures to limit person to person contact may help to reduce the rate of spread amongst the population.

 The virus seems to disproportionally affect older patients and those with pre-existing health conditions.
 Cases in children tend to be less severe.

 - Can be very variable

 - An unknown proportion (estimates vary from 1 – 30%) are asymptomatic

 - The illness peaks between days 9-13